Online False Alarm Awareness Course

 Alarm Registration: The purpose of registration is to determine how many alarm systems are used in Collier County and to insure proper information on each alarm site such as mailing address, key holder information, alarm company, etc.

-Per Collier County alarm ordinance 2018-26 it is the sole responsibility of each alarm owner to register all newly installed and existing security alarm systems and to renew existing security alarm systems registrations before the ten-effective registration expires.
+Per Collier County alarm ordinance 2019-04 it is the sole responsibility of each alarm owner to register all newly installed and existing security alarm systems and to renew existing security alarm systems registrations within 30 days of the registration expiration date.

 Each registration form shall automatically expire two years after its date of issuance.